Honest Talk about Urinary Incontinence

 - Reduce alcohol, sugar, soy, and grains.

-- Follow a supplement plan that includes acidophilus probiotic, B vitamins, and cranberry capsules (Cran Max) depending on your personal health history.
+- Follow a supplement plan that includes a bifido bacteria and acidophilus probiotic, B vitamins, and cranberry capsules (Cran Max) depending on your personal health history.
+You could also experiment with taking omega-3, vitamin D3, and/or zinc to help support what you’re getting through food.